A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Walking around City Park, the Grizzly Bear statue (Photo credit: tourismkelowna.com – Shawn Talbot photography) and one of the sandy beaches by Okanagan Lake.

-If you keep on walking, you’ll find Waterfront Park and the Rhapsody Plaza, with the famous dolphin sculpture named Rhapsody, created by Scottish-born artist Robert Dow Reid in 1993.
-Concerts and music festivals happen here as well during the summer months.
+If you keep on walking, you’ll find Waterfront Park and the Rhapsody Plaza, with the famous dolphin sculpture named Rhapsody.
+It was created by Scottish-born artist Robert Dow Reid in 1993.
+Concerts and music festivals often happen here as well during the summer months.

 Kasugai Japanese Gardens

-A hidden gem in Kelowna’s downtown district is Kasugai Gardens (1435 Water Street, Kelowna, BC V1Y 1J4).
-It covers 0.29 hectares, and is known as Kelowna’s Japanese garden.
+A hidden gem in Kelowna’s downtown district is Kasugai Gardens.
+It covers 0.29 hectares and is known as Kelowna’s Japanese garden.
 Here you can unwind from the busy city life for a little bit!

 The gardens have tons of traditional Japanese elements, like the Japanese Snowbell Tree, Green Panda Bamboo, Japanese Maple trees, and koi fish swimming around a pond.
 There’s also a waterfall, bamboo fountain, pathways, and stone lanterns.